Dear BLCF Friends,

 The rainbow is significant in several ways.
 Like a prism, water mist can diffract or break a beam of light into a spectrum or rainbow of component colours.
 But you need the presence of water vapour and sunlight, under the right conditions, invisible light becomes visible as a rainbow of colours.
 Not only does the rainbow symbolize God’s covenant not to kill man or beast by flood, but the rainbow is also an example of the world of the invisible becoming visible.
 For many people God does not exist, he is invisible.
 Through faith, as with Noah’s obedience by building the ark and gathering the animals and his family, he was rewarded by being saved from the flood and given the rainbow as a symbol never to bring this judgment upon the people or beasts again.

-Several months ago, Sophie and I took a trip to Niagara Falls.
+A few years ago, Sophie and I took a trip to Niagara Falls.
 Every time we go to the falls, I am always humbled by the beauty and splendor of God’s natural creation.
 Looking at the millions of liters of water cascading over the waterfall creating the sound of thunder and clouds of mist, you cannot but marvel at the site.
 I remember as I was walking ahead towards the more spectacular Horseshoe Falls, I saw many in the crowd turning their backs on this natural wonder, looking across to the relatively less spectacular American Falls.
 Some were taking pictures.
 As I approached these people, I looked in the same direction and saw nothing.
 I could not figure out why they were taking pictures of the ordinary downstream gorge when the full power and beauty of the falls were just behind them?

 It was then that I reflected that this rainbow is truly like God’s presence.
 For those who believe, who pray, and honour Him, we are rewarded by the rainbow of His presence.
 But for those unfortunate who reject Him and do not accept Him, there is no rainbow.
 And like those who cannot see the rainbow, because they lack faith or refuse to accept His gift of love and salvation, the unbelievers believe God does not exist.
 While they may look at the light, they do not see the hidden beauty of the rainbow that signifies God’s presence.
 Belief in God is like seeing the beauty hidden within.
-Faith is rewarded through confessing our sins, reading the scriptures, praying to God, and practicing brotherly love to our neighbors, as well as helping the least of our brothers.
+Faith is rewarded through confessing our sins, reading the scriptures, praying to God, and practicing brotherly love to our neighbors, as well as helping the least of our brothers and sisters.
 Only then are the conditions correct to see God’s rainbow of faith.

 Matthew 10:16 (ESV) tells us that persecution will come: